About

 A man with a cigar, in front of a computer, there's a cat, a bottle of whiskey, a clock, and a lot of clutter

 I’ve done fairly well for myself over the years, but I just don’t feel satisfied, or that I’m doing everything I could, or should do.
 I struggle with the balance of ambition and laziness.
 The most difficult part of my day is simply getting out of bed in the morning.
 My dreams are so much better than my life, not that my life is bad, it’s not.
-But as I get to the wrong side of 50, I question myself more and more like, “what am I going to do when I grow up?”
+But as I got to the wrong side of 50, I questioned myself more and more like, “what am I going to do when I grow up?”
 I could live another 40 or 50 years with the way technology is going.
 What the hell am I going to do for the next 40 years?
 I’m bored already.

 Let me try to introduce myself.
 My name is Iain (that’s Ian, or “ee-an” for you normal folk).
 I was born in California, moved to rural Illinois when I was 7, to Indiana when I was 13, back to Illinois when I was 15, back to CA when I was 18, and to Texas when I was 32, and I’ve been here ever since.
+Texas has become too crowded for me (at least the part I live in) it may be time to move on.
+Most likely to Oklahoma, it’s not growing like Texas has.

 I don’t have any childhood friends.
 I don’t have a single person I talk to from one of the two high schools I attended.
 I don’t have a single friend from college I still talk to, although I could probably get my old college roommate to go for a beer if I were in town.

 It makes sense to me, though.
 If I walk into a crowded bar, office, scene, and I don’t know anyone, I will remain not knowing anyone.
-However, if the same scene has people I know, I come alive and am very outgoing and friendly.
+However, if the same scene has people I know, I come alive and am outgoing and friendly.
 Some might say personable, even.

 And then there’s my day job.
 I’m a salesperson.
 Well, at least I was.
 Now I’m a sales manager (actually a VP), but I was a great salesperson.
 I was so good that they promoted me to manage other salespeople.
 I know, the cardinal sin of management.